The security risks inherent in the TikTok app—and why a ban won’t solve the problem

 Permission analysis reveals significant risks

-According to Quokka research, TikTok demands an alarming number of permissions from its users, requesting access to twice as much data as typical social media platforms.
+According to Quokka research, TikTok demands an alarming number of permissions from its users, requesting access to twice as much user data as typical social media platforms.
 ByteDance apps, including TikTok, consistently rank among the most data-hungry in the industry, raising significant privacy concerns.

 Our research began in 2019 when we delved into these risks associated with TikTok and uncovered alarming details.
 We found that TikTok was collecting an excessive amount of data and had permissions allowing it to access information it shouldn’t need, including all data in your notifications.
 These practices raised serious concerns about user privacy and security, prompting the critical question: Is TikTok the only app engaging in such invasive data collection?